Why Canada? Full of natural beauty and plenty of activities for fans of the outdoors, Canada is a great vacation spot.

 - Getting Around: The best way to get around is by public transport or renting a car but beware, Italians are hairy drivers!

-- Sales tax: The tax for goods and services is set at 5%, though different providences may charge up to 15%.
+- Sales tax: The provincial sales tax for goods and services is set at 7 – 8%, plus GST which is set at 5% which can bring the tax up to 15% depending on the provinces.
 For more information click here

 - The Capital City of Canada is Ottawa – See the Best Things to do in Ottawa.

 - Whistler, BC – Largest Ski Resort in the World, Hiking and Downhill Mountain biking, Bobsledding, snowmobiling, outdoor fun.